-This component specifies the conditions under which the services are provided.
+This component specifies the conditions in which to expect the services.
 It explains who will provide the services, to whom, when, and how long it should take.
-It also includes detailed information on any services that won’t be offered.
-Additionally, the terms of service detail specifics like the security precautions that each side must take.
+It also includes detailed information on services that the service provider will not offer.
+In addition, the terms of service detail specifics like the security precautions that each side must take.

-This component lists and describes the methods for determining whether the parties are abiding by the terms of service after they have been established.
-Moreover, it typically involves metrics and agreement on where, how, and how often they will be reported.
-This part lets managers track the performance of their teams and make timely adjustments to their workforce or processes that help them keep up with the SLA standards.
+This component lists and describes the methods for determining whether the parties abide by the terms of service after establishing them.
+Moreover, it typically involves metrics and agreement on where, how, and how often the service provider will be report them.
+This part lets managers track the performance of their teams and make timely adjustments to their workforce or processes that help them keep up with the service-based agreement standards.

-In every SLA, plans for exceptions must be made in case of unforeseen events that could prevent one party from fulfilling its responsibilities.
-However, the repercussions of not upholding the promised business standards outside of these exceptions must also be explicitly stated in the SLA.
+Plans for exceptions are necessary in any agreement, in case unforeseen events prevent one party from fulfilling its responsibilities.
+However, the agreement must also explicitly state the repercussions of not upholding promises outside of these exceptions.
 This component protects both parties, spelling out both the compensation due in these circumstances and the method of requesting it.

 Review and termination

-Agreements for review and termination outline how and when your contract and SLA will be looked at and updated, if necessary, as well as the procedure for ending the contract.
+Sections for review and termination outline how and when your contract and service-based agreement will be looked at and updated, if necessary.
+In addition, the agreement outlines the procedure for ending the contract.
 This part covers the mechanisms for both the natural end of a partnership and circumstances where early termination is proper.
 This component protects the interests of both parties.

 What advantages do SLAs offer?

-An SLA describes the responsibilities that a company and its customers have to one another.
+A service-based agreement describes the responsibilities that a company and its customers have to one another.
 It holds both parties accountable.
-If one party does not carry out these responsibilities, the partnership may be terminated and the other party compensated, as laid out in the agreement.
+If one party does not carry out these responsibilities, they may have to terminate the partnership and compensate the other party, as laid out in the agreement.
 This safeguards each party.

-It is simple for companies to see their current status with regard to deliverables and for customers to confidently get the services they require.
+It is simple for companies to see their current status with regard to deliverables and for customers to get the services they require confidently.

 Stipulates quality and performance measures

-SLAs define specific metrics for evaluating service quality.
-When suppliers sign an SLA, they agree not to fall below these standards.
+Agreements define specific metrics for evaluating service quality.
+When suppliers sign an agreement, they agree not to fall below these standards.

 For example, a broadband provider usually guarantees a certain amount of bandwidth and near-immediate responses to emergency customer support requests.

-An SLA defines clear expectations for customers, the company, and its support staff in quantifiable and reliable terms.
-Furthermore, the SLA holds the company accountable for fulfilling the terms of its agreement.
-It prevents unpleasant surprises, since it lays out the dos and don’ts to both parties, thus promoting transparency and a good business environment.
+A service-based agreement defines clear expectations for customers, the company, and its support staff in quantifiable and reliable terms.
+Furthermore, it holds the company accountable for fulfilling the terms of its agreement.
+In this way, it prevents unpleasant surprises, since it lays out the dos and don’ts to both parties.
+Thus, it promotes transparency and a good business environment.

 Sets performance goals

-Internal service-level agreements help your employees achieve high performance.
+Internal agreements help your employees achieve high performance.
 For example, they set standards and quotas for your support agents based on metrics specific to their development and your goals.
 For example, you can set the monthly performance expectation of agents.
 This gives them specific targets and the ability to track how well they’re doing themselves, leaving no surprises in performance reviews.
-As a result, it keeps your agents focused to produce the best customer service.
+As a result, it keeps your agents focused on producing the best customer service.

-Nonperformance from your support team can cause the loss of customers.
-For instance, if a ticket is not solved in a timely manner, a customer can be irritated enough to look for an alternative to your company.
-While support software can keep the situation from getting this bad, there still needs to be a process set up to evaluate why the ticket was overlooked and how to keep this from happening to another ticket.
-While an external SLA determines consequences to the company for breaches, an internal one can clarify whose responsibility an oversight is and the consequences to specific teams or roles.
+Under-performance from your support team can cause the loss of customers.
+For instance, if a ticket is not solved in a timely manner, a customer can be irritated enough to look for an alternative to your brand.
+While support software can keep the situation from getting this bad, a process still needs to be set up.
+It should evaluate why the agents overlooked the ticket and how to keep this from happening to other tickets.
+An external agreement determines the consequences to the company in case of any breaches.
+On the other hand, an internal one can clarify whose responsibility an oversight is and the consequences to specific teams or roles.

 Steps to implementing SLAs for customer support

-To implement an SLA, you have to be organized and precise.
-The following are the most effective methods for implementing an SLA for your support team:
+To implement a service-based SLA, you have to be organized and precise.
+The following are the most effective methods for implementing a customer service agreement for your support team:

 1. Set realistic SLA terms

-Examine how well you’re doing in relation to your current SLAs.
+Examine how well you’re doing with your current agreements.
 Take stock of your resources and how they relate to the commercial goals of your firm.
-Afterward, set terms in new SLAs that are in line with your commercial goals and current capabilities.
+Afterward, set terms in new agreements that are in line with your commercial goals and current capabilities.

 2. Create a draft

 By creating draft SLAs, you can refine the terms with input from your internal team leads.
-Depending on what kind of service or product you provide, you may seek customer input for SLAs with specific companies.
+Depending on your service or product, you may seek customer input for SLAs with specific companies.
 By doing this, you cut out unnecessary requirements and ensure everything necessary is covered.

 3. Define the SLA terms plainly

 SLAs define the terms under which you serve your customers and their obligations to your company.
-To guarantee that SLA terms are met, you must adjust the language of the SLA to improve the understanding of both your customers and employees.
-Input from your legal department is necessary, but terms written in legalese should be summarized more plainly.
+To guarantee that both parties meet these terms, you must adjust the language of the agreement to improve the understanding of both your customers and employees.
+Input from your legal department is necessary.
+However, you should write and summarize the terms in plain language.

 4. Add reminders

-To avoid support tickets being overdue, you should use a reminder system to notify your agents when their assigned tickets are approaching their SLA-mandated due dates.
-That way, the agent can either reprioritize or request a new agent for urgent tasks.
+To avoid overdue support tickets, you should use a reminder system.
+These reminders will notify your agents when their assigned tickets are approaching their SLA-mandated due dates.
+That way, the agent can either re-prioritize or request a new agent for urgent tasks.